What is B2B Lead Generation?

 B2B lead generation is the process of identifying the ideal customers for your product or service, then attracting them to buy.
 It is an essential activity for B2B sales and marketing teams.

 This knowledge hub contains a number of resources that will help to explain the importance of B2B lead generation, and provide practical advice for getting it started at your business today.
 Use the links below to navigate around this page.

 What are B2B leads? | Who conducts B2B lead generation? | How is B2B lead generation conducted? | What technology can help with B2B lead generation? | B2B lead generation: influencer insights | More B2B lead generation resources from Cognism | Further reading, interviews with experts, and video resources

 B2B lead generation is fundamental to the success of a business.
-We have identified several factors that demonstrate the importance of B2B lead generation for sales and marketing teams, as well as the wider business.
+We have identified several factors that demonstrate its importance for B2B sales and marketing teams, as well as the wider business.
 We have set them out here 👇